Guilty (Barbra Streisand and Barry Gibb song): Barry Gibb version

 "Guilty" is a song originally recorded by Barry Gibb as a guideline to Barbra Streisand for her album Guilty.
-On which Gibb on guitar, Blue Weaver on keyboard and Albhy Galuten on synthesizer.
+Gibb performs on guitar, Blue Weaver on keyboard and Albhy Galuten on synthesizer.

-The demo however sounds like the others, and since Barry sings it in falsetto throughout he had probably not yet decided to make it a duet.
+The demo however sounds like the others, and since Gibb sings it in falsetto throughout he had probably not yet decided to make it a duet.
 (By contrast, parts of "What Kind of Fool" are natural voice.)
 It was said to have been the last song submitted for the album.